 In Australia, some other terms for a barrister include:

 - Silk – a ‘silk’ is a generic or slang term for either a Queens Counsel (QC) or a Senior Counsel (SC) and are the more experienced barristers who have been promoted to this position.
+You may have heard this reference in the popular Australian legal drama/comedy, Rake.

 A “paralegal” is a position in a law firm similar to that of a solicitor.
 However, a paralegal does not usually hold a law degree.
 In many law firms, paralegals are very capable and will take care of your day-to-day management needs for your case.